oroztocil/perfeval-pinvoke/REPORT.md

 Primitive blittable arguments and return values can be passed on the stack or in registers as-is (depending on the calling convention).
 In the case of reference types (or value types passed as `ref` parameters) being blittable means that instead of copying the value to the unmanaged memory, a pointer to the value's location in the managed memory can be passed to the native code.
 This saves one copy for *in* parameters and up to two copies for *out* parameters.

-Conversely, **non-blittable** types are types that do need to be appropriately transformed during interop.
+Conversely, **non-blittable** types are types whose representation needs to be appropriately converted during interop.
 These types include:

 - `char` .NET characters are represented as 2-byte UTF-16 code units.
 By default, `DllImport` converts these to single-byte ANSI characters on Windows and UTF-8 characters on other platforms.
 The marshaller can be configured using attribute option to pass chars in the UTF-16 format.
 - `string`  Strings need to be converted to null-terminated character arrays and passed as pointers.
 Similarly to individual characters, `DllImport` supports either UTF-16 or ANSI/UTF-8 strings.